Board Responsibility & Liability

 - Lifestyle

-(15 percent) and entertainment (seven percent) are the most frequently-seen
+(15%) and entertainment (7%) are the most frequently-seen

 categories of malicious apps.
 (Symantec)